 1.5.9 There shall be clearly defined channels and procedures for the appeal and review of:

 a.
-The finding of guilt in an alleged violation of a regulation.
+The finding of a violation of a regulation.

 b.
 The reasonableness, under the circumstances, of the penalty imposed for a specific violation.